3rd Battalion - K Company

 Captain Abbes took the five Germans via Jeep to his superior, Lieutenant Colonel Samuel T. McDowell, Commander of 3rd Battalion of the117th Infantry Regiment.
 From there, Lt.
 Colonel McDowell took the Germans to the 117th Infantry Regiment Command post in Magdeburg and turned them over to the Regiment Commander, Colonel Walter M. Johnson.
 After interviewing Lt.
 General Dittmar, he scheduled a meeting with Major General Leland S. Hobbs, Commanding Officer of the 30th Infantry Division.
 About 1 pm, Lt.
 General Dittmar met with Major General Hobbs and presented his request that aid was needed for German wounded on the east bank of the Elbe.
-During the meeting, it was determined that Dittmar commanded no troops and traveled to the west without the knowledge of the German commander in that sector.
-He said he was the Official Military Commentator of the German Armed Forces.
+During the meeting, it was determined that Dittmar commanded no troops and traveled to the west without the knowledge of the official German commander in that sector.
+The German General said he was the Official Military Commentator of the German Armed Forces.

 German Lt.
-General Kurt von Dittmar with his son, Bertend sitting next to U.S. Major General Leland S. Hobbs, Commanding Officer of the 30th Infantry Division, in April 25, 1945, in Magdeburg, Germany.
+General Kurt von Dittmar with his son, Bertend, sitting next to U.S. Major General Leland S. Hobbs, Commanding Officer of the 30th Infantry Division, in April 25, 1945, in Magdeburg, Germany.

 It was evident to General Hobbs that Dittmar did not have the authority over the German troops on the other side of the Elbe.
-As a result, he could not comply with Dittmar's request for help unless the all the Germans surrendered unconditionally.
-Guessing the real reason why Dittmar was there, he told Dittmar that he and his group could surrender.
-Dittmar refused.
+As a result, he could not comply with Dittmer's request for help unless all of the Germans surrendered unconditionally.
+Guessing the real reason why Dittmar was there, he told Dittmar that he and his group could surrender but Dittmar refused.
 After the meeting was over and as the Germans were leaving, Major Pluskat had no reservations and surrendered immediately to the Americans.
 Hobbs then ordered that that Dittmar along with his son and orderlies be given safe conduct back to their boat on the Elbe.
 It was on his way back to re-cross the river that Dittmar had a change of heart.
 He then decided to surrender along with his son and orderlies.
 Dittmar knew that the war was over and that he could do little good for the wounded Germans on the over side of the Elbe.
 Of course, his real plan was to save his own life and that of his son.
 Lt.
 General Dittmar and his entire group were now prisoners of war.

 Additional Pages (Click Below)